course-details-portlet

 Further on evaluation

 The final grade is based on a written exam (80%) and a report (20%).
-For a re-take of an examination, all assessments must be re-taken.
+For a re-take of an examination, the candidate can choose to only retake the written exam.
 If there is a re-sit examination, the examination form may change from written to oral.

 Course materials